 Spiritual Maturity

-God chooses certain people to lead the church, those who move twards spiritual maturity and discernment to reject false doctrines and practices that have invaded the church throughout history.
+God calls individuals who grow in spiritual maturity and discernment to take on leadership roles and reject the false doctrines and practices that have infiltrated the church throughout history.
 As Jesus warned:

 “Beware of false prophets, who come to you in sheep’s clothing, but inwardly are ravening wolves.”
 Matthew 7:15

-So, how can we tell if someone with spiritual gifts like miracles and divine healing is living a pure or a secret life?
-The answer is simple.
-Jesus taught us to discern and identify people by the fruit produced in their lives, the kind of lives, and what comes out of their hearts.
+So, how can we discern whether someone who displays spiritual gifts such as miracles and divine healing is living a genuine or secret life?
+The answer is straightforward.
+Jesus taught us to evaluate individuals by the fruit they produce in their lives—their actions, choices, and what emerges from their hearts.

 “For there is no good tree that produces rotten fruit; nor again a rotten tree that produces good fruit.”
 Luke 6:43